VirtoCommerce/vc-docs/user_docs/docs/order-management/overview.md

 The order itself contains minimum details.
 You will find payment, shipment, and other order details on the documents.

 !!! note
-    * The Order Management process in VitroCommerce OMS is not coded and not pre-determined.
+    * The Order Management process in VirtoCommerce OMS is not coded and not pre-determined.
 This system is designed as an Order Details Editor with no validation logics available.
 The system is implied to be an additional storage for customer orders details.

 ## Related Components¶